Difficulty: 3/5

 Overview

-Kamikochi is the most popular hiking destination in the Japanese alps, and arguably contains the most beautiful mountains in the whole country.
+Kamikochi is the most popular hiking destination in the Japanese Alps, and arguably contains the most beautiful mountains in the whole country.
 Its stunning beauty and well organised bus system also make it the busiest hiking destination in Japan, aside from Mt.
 Fuji.
 But how do you choose which hikes to do with the limited amount of time you have?
 Confronted with this problem myself, I wrote this article to efficiently summarise the most essential information you need when choosing which hike is best for your trip - an easy to browse summary of quality photos, hike data, logistics, expected crowd density, difficulty, and accommodation options.

-Kamikochi is a mountainous valley centred around the Azusa river, with an elevation of about 1500m.
+Kamikochi is a mountainous valley centred around the Azusa River, with an elevation of about 1500m.
 The mellow plateau and turquoise river is the main reason it gets so busy, anyone can come here for a casual walk or a weekend of camping without the need to hike any mountains.
 In the peak seasons of summer and autumn, the crowds can be very intense for a peaceful hiker - some weekends and public holidays can even make you feel like you've arrived at Disney Land.
 But amidst all the hotels, busses, and rude tourists, there are spectacular mountains to explore and you can easily leave the crowds behind on certain trails.

 Here's a list of the hikes I'll cover, it's worth noting that the trails and itineraries described here are flexible:

-The Panorama Ginza Trail - 3/4 days
+2.2 - The Panorama Trail

 Access